open-life-science/ols-governance/README.md

 # Open Life Science (OLS) Governance Overview

-# OLS organisation structure and community roles document

 OLS (formerly Open Life Science) is a non-profit organisation for open science training and capacity building.
 OLS community has engaged 400+ open science learners and practitioners from across the globe through its Open Seeds training and mentoring programme.
-OLS is committed to improve participation of marginalised and underrepresented communities in open science and research more broadly.
-The OLS Core team includes an Executive Director; three Co-Directors; two full time employees, and two Resident Fellows, working across different projects in varying capacities (read details in [OLS Team and Organisation](docs/ols-team-organisation.md))
+OLS is committed to improving the participation of marginalised and underrepresented communities in open science and research more broadly.
+The OLS Core team includes an Executive Director; three Co-Directors; two full-time employees, and two Resident Fellows, working across different projects in varying capacities (read details in [OLS Team and Organisation](docs/ols-team-organisation.md))

-For any question, concern or additional details, please email [team@openlifesci.org](mailto:team@openlifesci.org), or directly contact the Directors ([directors@openlifesci.org](mailto:directors@openlifesci.org)).
+For any questions, concerns or additional details, please email [team@openlifesci.org](mailto:team@openlifesci.org), or directly contact the Directors ([directors@openlifesci.org](mailto:directors@openlifesci.org)).

 As a community-based project, OLS draws mentors, facilitators and experts from the OLS community to support the mentees onboarded for each round of training and mentoring programme (Open Seeds).
-We provide honoraria, microgrant and seed funding available to all participants to support and incentivise their contributions to Open Science.
+We provide honoraria, microgrants and seed funding available to all participants to support and incentivise their contributions to Open Science.

 ![Overview of Open Life Science Roles: Core Team, Advisors & Action-based roles, Cohort roles, Community of experts, mentors & learners taking different roles, Community of experts, mentors & learners taking different roles, Members leading community projects.
 They operate on 6 principles: Reward All (volunteer) Labor, Operational Continuity, Contextualised Approaches, Evidence & Impact Study, Collaboration & Membership, Long-term Sustainability.](figures/ols-overview.jpg)

 *Slide source: Sharan, M., & Sánchez-Tapia, A. (2022).
 Community Governance: Representation & Intersectionality with examples from Open Science Community.
 Zenodo. doi: [10.5281/zenodo.7038553](https://zenodo.org/record/7038553#.ZCMpYrTMKrM). [slide 24](https://docs.google.com/presentation/d/1Bg5DZt6Umh7j6LNFa1onojMow3fbUb27/edit#slide=id.g14864fe2eab_0_551)*

-## OLS Governance Committee: Inaugural 2023
+## OLS Governance Committee

-In 2023, we are formalising the OLS governance by drawing community leaders from the alumni network to form a Governance Committee.
-The composition of the Governance Committee includes individuals and representatives from the community and partnering organisations, ensuring representation of diverse technical expertise, individual experience and geographical perspectives.
+The OLS Governance Committee (referred to as ‘Committee’ hereafter) is a dedicated group of individuals appointed to provide strategic oversight and guidance in shaping the governance framework of OLS.
+This committee provides advisory support in decision-making, transparency, and sustainability within OLS.

+### Committee Members: June 2023-Present

+* Anelda van der Walt, Talarify and RSSE Africa, South Africa
+* Dr. Batool Almarzouq, representing Open Science Saudi Arabia, UK
 * Dr. Esther Plomp, TU Delft, The Netherlands
 * Dr. Hao Ye, University of Pennsylvania / Community for Rigor, USA
-* Dr. Sara El Gebali, SciLifeLab, FAIRPoints, Sweden
-* Anelda van der Walt, Talarify and RSSE Africa, South Africa
-* Dr Stephen Klusza, USA
-* Dr. Laura Ación, representing MetaDocencia, Argentina
-* Laurah (Nyasita) Ondari, representing the Bioinformatics Hub Kenya, Kenya
-* Dr. Batool Almarzouq, representing Open Science Saudi Arabia, UK/Saudi Arabia
-* Saranjeet Kaur Bhogal, representing RSE Asia Association, India
-* Rowland Mosbergen, Australia

-## Operating principles

-The governance of OLS is designed around six principles **that centres diversity/intersectionality, equity, inclusion, collaboration and accessibility**:

-1. Recognise and reward all, speicifically volunteer and hidden, labour in open science
-2. Ensure operational continuity of OLS core services
-3. Integrate contextual approaches in all engagements
-4. Establish evidence-based practices through research and impact study
-5. Build collaboration across open science projects and community members
-6. Embed long-term sustainability processes and values in all our work
+* Dr. Laura Ación, MetaDocencia, Argentina
+* Laurah Ondari, Bioinformatics Hub of Kenya initiative (BHKi), Kenya
+* Rowland Mosbergen, Practical Diversity and Inclusion Project, New Zealand
+* Dr. Sara El Gebali, FAIRPoints Project, Sweden
+* Saranjeet Kaur Bhogal, RSE Asia Association and Research Software Alliance, India
+* Dr Stephen Klusza**, **Atlanta Metropolitan State College, Adjunct Faculty and Laboratory Professional for Biology, USA

+## Framework for Community Involvement (2023-2025)

+### **Phase 1: Inviting Leaders for Developing Ways of Working - 2023**

+1. **Selection and invitation:**
+    * Invite individuals who have taken active leadership, collaborative or advisory roles in OLS.
+Names suggested and agreed by the OLS Board, considering diverse representations and areas of work.
+2. **Collaborative Definition of Scope:**
+    * Hold meetings and collaborative processes involving the Committee members and the Board to define the scope and ways of working for the Committee.
+    * Encourage open dialogue and diverse perspectives and finalise how the Committee will have an overview of OLS work.
+    * Publish the reviewed documents for public access and invite comments from the OLS community.

+### **Phase 2: Governance Committee's Role in Improving Transparency - 2024**

+1. **Feedback and Recommendations:**
+    * Establish a regular feedback loop between the Governance Committee and the OLS Board.
+    * Encourage proactive suggestions for improving transparency in OLS leadership and operations.
+    * Build transparency by sharing summaries from the meetings for the broader community.
+2. **Sustainability Focus:**
+    * Involve the committee in exploring funding, strategy, and leadership opportunities in OLS.
+    * Encourage collaboration with local communities for skills development and capacity building in the scope of OLS.
+    * Design an open and accessible nomination process for community members with recommendations from the committee.

+### **Phase 3: Community Nominations for 2025 Onwards**

+1. **Nomination Process:**
+    * Ensure a transparent and fair process for selecting individuals.
+    * Consider criteria such as active participation, leadership, and commitment to OLS values.
+2. **Continuation of Leadership:**
+    * Ensure a smooth transition for part of the Committee from 2024, and fill seats with members who wish to start their roles in 2025 for the next 1 - 2 years.
+    * Foster a sense of continuity in governance and decision-making.

+## **Overall Considerations:**

+These principles aim to promote transparency, inclusivity, and continuous improvement within the governance committee, ensuring that it effectively serves the OLS community's needs and values.

+**Transparency and Communication:**

+* Regularly communicate updates and progress with the Committee and seek open and timely feedback and recommendations.
+* Encourage open communication via Slack channels, emails, documentation and meetings for feedback and suggestions.

+**Equity, Diversity, and Inclusion:**

+* Strive for diversity within the Committee to ensure a broad range of perspectives, abilities/disabilities, geographical locations, expertise, and backgrounds.
+* Establish processes that are accessible and equitable for all current members of the Committee and future members from the OLS community.

+**Capacity Building:**

+* Support Committee activities that enhance their skills and visibility, as well as benefit the broader OLS community.
+* Encourage Committee members to integrate local capacity-building activities with OLS when appropriate and beneficial for the broader communities.

+**Feedback Mechanisms:**

+* Establish mechanisms for collecting feedback from the community on governance practices applied in the Committee’s work.
+* Utilise feedback to continually refine and improve OLS’ governance structure and transparency for how decisions are made and communicated to the community.

+**Documentation and Evaluation:**

+* Regularly evaluate the effectiveness of the governance structure and make adjustments as needed.
+Document decisions, processes, and lessons learned from the Committee’s work for future reference.
+* Foster transparency by sharing information from the Committee with the broader community and vice versa.

+### Term of office, Legal status and OLS Team support

+**Term Length:**

+* 1-2 Years.
+Upon completion of 1 year, members will have an opportunity to renew their membership for up to 12 months.
+Maximum term length is 2 years.
+* Members can step down at any time - following the offboarding process.
+* Upon completion of 2-year terms, existing members can be nominated/self-nominated for election for one more term.
+Service after two full terms (4 years maximum) won’t be possible.
+* We encouraged staggered terms (some members opting to stay on the Committee) to avoid the entire board rotating off simultaneously and losing the institutional memory.

+**Time Commitment:**

+* Suggested time commitment: 1.5 hours for meetings per month.
+* Time commitment before and after the meeting may vary based on tasks undertaken or actions agreed by the members of the Governance Committee.

+**Legal Status:**

+* Roles are voluntary, and honoraria can be provided within the budget allocated by the Executive Director in agreement with our finance officer.
+* An accessibility fund will be made available to ensure that Committee members can participate in carrying out their responsibilities.

+**OLS Team Support for the Committee:**

+* Support will provided by the organisation Liaison (1-2 Board members) and Secretariat in managing logistics, facilitating knowledge exchange and directing timely feedback to and from the OLS team.
+* The level of involvement from the OLS Team will be determined by the Governance Committee based on the desired level of support.

 ## Updates from the Governance Process

-In this repository, we describe the governance status and decsion-making process of Open Life Science.
+In this repository, we describe the governance status and decision-making process of Open Life Science.

 ### Repo Structure